VmathiasV/VmathiasV/README.md

 <div align="center">

 ## About
-Hello, my name ist Mathias, i have created a range of Discord BOT applications allowing me to become a Verified Discord Bot Developer.
+Hello, my name ist Mathias, i have created a range of Discord BOT applications and i hope to become a Verified Discord Bot Developer one day.

 -------------------